333rd Field Artillery Battalion (United States): Ardennes Offensive

-Wereth 11 Massacre
+Wereth 11 massacre

 During the ensuing confusion, 11 men escaped into the woods.
 They were by this time on the east side of the river, and had to sneak their way overland in a northwesterly direction, hoping they would reach American lines.
-At about 3 p.m., they approached the first house in the nine-house hamlet of Wereth, Belgium, owned by Mathias Langer.
+At about 3:00 p.m., they approached the first house in the nine-house hamlet of Wereth, Belgium, owned by Mathias Langer.
 A friend of the Langers was also present.
 Langer offered them shelter.
 The area they were in had been part of Germany for hundreds of years, until it was annexed by Belgium after World War I, and three of the nine families in the village were known to be still loyal to Germany.
 The wife of a German soldier who lived in Wereth told members of the notorious 1st SS Panzer Division deployed in the area that black American soldiers were hiding in her village.
 The SS troops quickly moved to capture the Americans, who surrendered without resistance.
 The SS men then marched their prisoners to a nearby field, where they were beaten, tortured, and finally shot.
-As prisoners of war, the American soldiers should have been protected under the terms of the Geneva Convention, of which Germany was a signatory.
+As prisoners of war, the captured American soldiers were hors de combat and thus should have been protected under the terms of the Geneva Conventions, of which Germany was a signatory.
 Therefore, this maltreatment followed by summary execution was a war crime.

 The frozen bodies of the victims were discovered six weeks later, when the Allies re-captured the area.
 The SS troops had battered the black soldiers' faces, broken their legs with rifle butts, cut off some of their fingers, stabbed some with bayonets, and had shot at least one soldier while he was bandaging a comrade's wounds.

+Current research shows that the SS men responsible for the massacre were from a scouting party of Schnelle Gruppe Knittel, a unit commanded by Sturmbannführer Gustav Knittel.
+In 1946, Knittel was sentenced to life imprisonment at the Malmedy massacre trial for ordering illegal executions of several American prisoners of war during the Battle of the Bulge.
+Due to irregularities at his trial and with his confession, his sentence was later reduced to 15 years, then to 12 years.
+Knittel was released from prison in December 1953, and died of health problems in 1976.